Addiction-related structural neuroplasticity: The reward pathway

 The reward pathway, also called the mesolimbic system of the brain, is the part of the brain that registers reward and pleasure.
 This circuit reinforces the behavior that leads to a positive and pleasurable outcome.
 In drug addiction, the drug-seeking behaviors become reinforced by the rush of dopamine that follows the administration of a drug of abuse.
 The effects of drugs of abuse on the ventral tegmental area (VTA) and the nucleus accumbens (NAc) have been studied extensively.

 Drugs of abuse change the complexity of dendritic branching as well as the number and size of the branches in both the VTA and the NAc.
 [7] By correlation, these structural changes have been linked to addictive behaviors.
 The effect of these structural changes on behavior is uncertain and studies have produced conflicting results.
 Two studies have shown that an increase in dendritic spine density due to cocaine exposure facilitates behavioral sensitization, while two other studies produce contradicting evidence.

 In response to drugs of abuse, structural changes can be observed in the size of neurons and the shape and number of the synapses between them.
 The nature of the structural changes is specific to the type of drug used in the experiment.
 Opiates and stimulants produce opposite effects in structural plasticity in the reward pathway.
 It is not expected that these drugs would induce opposing structural changes in the brain because these two classes of drugs, opiates and stimulants, both cause similar behavioral phenotypes.

 Both of these drugs induce increased locomotor activity acutely, escalated self-administration chronically, and dysphoria when the drug is taken away.
 Although their effects on structural plasticity are opposite, there are two possible explanations as to why these drugs still produce the same indicators of addiction: Either these changes produce the same behavioral phenotype when any change from baseline is produced, or the critical changes that cause the addictive behavior cannot be quantified by measuring dendritic spine density.

 Opiates decrease spine density and dendrite complexity in the nucleus accumbens (NAc).
-Morphine decreases spine density regardless of the treatment paradigm.
+Morphine decreases spine density regardless of the treatment paradigm (with one exception: "chronic morphine increases spine number on orbitofrontal cortex (oPFC) pyramidal neurons").
 Either chronic or intermittent administration of morphine will produce the same effect.
 The only case where opiates increase dendritic density is with chronic morphine exposure, which increases spine density on pyramidal neurons in the orbitofrontal cortex.
 Stimulants increase spinal density and dendritic complexity in the nucleus accumbens (NAc), ventral tegmental area (VTA), and other structures in the reward circuit.